You found our list of virtual conference ideas.

 - Team mural or mosaic

-You can transform your virtual guest book into a creative collaboration, a social network, or a fun and interactive game.
+You can transform your virtual guest book into a creative collaboration, a social network, or way to do team building online.
 You can also employ many mediums such as text, audio, photos, and pictures.
 You could also use the guest book as an opportunity to sign-up newsletter recipients and generate potential leads.

 By tapping into your audience to add observations and creative flair, you can create a more permanent piece of lasting value from a temporary event.

 Industry conferences involve more than panels and lectures and business card exchanges.
 These events also offer opportunities for professionals to unwind, network, and enjoy the entertainment.
-To captivate your remote audience between sessions, you can plan fun, high-energy, and engaging virtual team building activities.
+To captivate your remote audience between sessions, you can plan fun virtual group activities.

 Examples of fun online team activities include: